Newsroom - Family holding hands

 The Family Procedure Rules dictate the family court procedures in England and Wales.
 Our experts explain what changes have come into effect this year and what they mean.

-The Family Procedure Rules 2010 refer to a standard set of rules and expectations of procedure for every family court in England and Wales.
-In April 2024, the Family Procedure (Amendment No 2) Rules 2023 took effect, and these changes aim to promote the early resolution of private family law arrangements outside of court, instead using ‘non-court dispute resolution’.
+In April 2024, the Family Procedure (Amendment No 2) Rules 2023 took effect, and these changes aim to promote the early resolution of private family law arrangements outside of court, instead using non-court dispute resolution (NCDR).

-One of the changes this amendment brings is the definition of ‘non-court dispute resolution.’
-From April 2024, the definition of ‘non-court dispute resolution’ in The Family Procedure Rules was expanded to mean ‘methods of resolving a dispute other than through the court process, including but not limited to mediation, arbitration, evaluation by a neutral third party (such as a private Financial Dispute Resolution process) and collaborative law’.
+‘Methods of resolving a dispute other than through the court process, including but not limited to mediation, arbitration, evaluation by a neutral third party (such as a private Financial Dispute Resolution process) and collaborative law’.

 Guidance for non-court dispute resolution

-The court can (without the parties agreement) encourage them to undertake NCDR where the court timetable allows sufficient time to do so and can adjourn proceedings specifically for this purpose.
+The court can (without the parties’ agreement) encourage them to undertake NCDR where the court timetable allows sufficient time to do so and can adjourn proceedings specifically for this purpose.
+In financial cases, where parties have failed without good reason to engage in NCDR, the court can make costs orders.

 Opinions on non-court dispute resolution

-A new rule was introduced in this amendment that requires parties to file a form (which is shared with all parties) that outlines the individual's views on using non-court dispute resolution to resolve the issues raised in the proceedings.
-This new rule aims to promote the use of non-court dispute resolution and encourage parties to discuss and consider other ways to resolve their disputes.
-It will also ensure that the court is aware of the parties’ positions on non-court dispute resolution throughout the case.
+A new rule was introduced in this amendment that requires parties to file a form (which is shared with all parties) that outlines the individual's views on using non-court dispute resolution (NCDR) to resolve the issues raised in the proceedings.

 We understand life’s journey does not always go as planned.
 If you need a solicitor on your side, our expert family law team is on hand to ensure any challenges faced become less overwhelming, so you can move forward with confidence.